esakal/react-workshop/workshop-guides/2-intermediate/intermediate-2.md

 > This ticket modifies `UserProfile` component

 - [ ] show your avatar using `ChannelsService.user` and `@material-ui/core/Avatar`

+Once completed, you can review the suggested solution [here](https://github.com/esakal/react-workshop/pull/13)

 ### Ticket Intermediate-2.2 (channels list)
 > You can continue your work or checkout and continue with branch [intermediate-2.2](https://github.com/esakal/react-workshop/tree/intermediate-2.2)